tayloradam1999/holberton-smiling-school/README.md

 Same as Homepage and Pricing page, create the footer

 ## Credit
-All figma files were designed by Nicolas Philippot, UI/UX designer, and can be found [here].(https://intranet-projects-files.s3.amazonaws.com/holbertonschool-webstack/623/Archive.zip).
+All figma files were designed by Nicolas Philippot, UI/UX designer, and can be found [here](https://intranet-projects-files.s3.amazonaws.com/holbertonschool-webstack/623/Archive.zip).
 Webpages developed by Adam Taylor.

-# Language: HTML/CSS/Bootstrap
-# Path: holberton-smiling-school/README.md